influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/concepts/clustering.md

 ## Queries in a Cluster

 Queries in a cluster are distributed based on the time range being queried and the replication factor of the data.
-For example if the retention policy has a replication factor of 4 and shard durations of one day, for each day of time covered by a query, the node receiving the query randomly picks any of the 4 servers that store a replica of that shard to receive the query.
+For example if the retention policy has a replication factor of 4, the coordinating data node receiving the query randomly picks any of the 4 data nodes that store a replica of the shard(s) to receive the query.
+If we assume that the system has shard durations of one day, then for each day of time covered by a query the coordinating node will select one data node to receive the query for that day.

-A query that hits multiple shard groups (i.e. days) will run those individual shard queries in parallel while fanning out to the other servers in the cluster that must be hit.
-As the results come in from each shard, they will be combined together to form the final result that gets returned to the user.
+If a query must scan multiple shard groups (multiple days in our example above), the coordinating node execute the query locally whenever possible.
+It will will send queries for shard(s) it does not have in parallel to scanning its own local data.
+The queries are distributed in parallel to as many nodes as required to query each shard group once.
+As the results come back from each data node, the coordinating data node combines them into the final result that gets returned to the user.